 The Greek afternoon

 There is one more thing about Greek time that is very confusing for foreigners, the afternoon.
 The definition of the afternoon is the time between noon and 6 pm.
-After 6, the evening comes, followed by the night.
-At least, this is what I learned about the stages of the day, and the English dictionary agrees with me.
+After 6 in the afternoon, the evening comes, followed by the night.
+At least, this is what I learned about the stages of the day.
+And the English dictionary agrees with me.

 When I started dating my Greek boyfriend, he would often tell me to meet in the afternoon.
-Since I did not know much about Greek culture yet, I was often waiting for him from 3 or 4 pm.
-He, however, would usually show up around 8 or 9.
+Since I did not know much about Greek culture, yet, I was often waiting for him from 3 or 4 pm.
+He, however, would usually show up around 8 or 9 in the evening.
 Leaving me thinking that I had found the most Greek-timed Greek.

 Turned out, that in Greek time, my boyfriend wasn’t actually late.
 His afternoons have 3 or 4 hours more than mine!
-Greek time skips the evening and goes straight to night after a very long afternoon.
-Greeks will never say to each other that they will meet in the evening, there is none.
+In Greece, the evening is skipped, meaning the afternoon is long and goes straight to night.